Table of Contents

 First five tips adapted from "21 Bits Of Relationship Advice From People In Long-Lasting Relationships," on BuzzFeed

-For many reasons, women living with HIV can feel very isolated.
+For many women, living with HIV can feel very isolating.
 If they are not already in a relationship, many women decide their days of dating (and their sex lives) are over after they are diagnosed with HIV.
-It can be very helpful to learn that there are other women out there, living, dating, and having great sex with HIV.
+It can be very helpful to learn that there are women out there, living, dating, and having great sex with HIV.

 HIV stigma may threaten your self-esteem, but know this: You deserve nothing less than the utmost respect, love, and affection – in all your relationships.